fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-91.rst

   release candidates.
 Examples: ``2.1, 4.1.3, 3.2b2, 4.5rc1``

 Specialization
   Optional constraints which limit the applicability of a version of a package.
-Used on computing systems which provide multiple MPI libraries or compiler suites (e.g., typically on Linux clusters).
-Takes the form ``-<MPILibrary>-<Compiler>-<Precision>``.
-The three components MUST always specified in this order, however unnecessary constraints (not provided by a system) can be left out.
-Example: ``-openmpi-64bit`` These specializations MAY also be provided as module aliases.
+  Example: ``WRF/3.3.1-goalf-1.1.0-no-OFED-dmpar`` (ie. the suffic after the version) This is necessary on computing systems which provide multiple MPI libraries or compiler suites (e.g., typically on Linux clusters).
+The alias of the default version MAY take the form ``-<MPILibrary>-<Compiler>-<Precision>``.
+  The three components MUST always be specified in this order, however unnecessary constraints (not provided by a system) can be left out.
+  Examples: ``-openmpi-64bit`` , ``-mvapich-gnu-32bit``

 Fully-Qualified Version (FQV)
   A fully-qualified version is the complete specification of a version